 Scrap tuition fees

-Thanks to the Tories (and their Lib-Dem enablers) UK students now face the most expensive tuition fees in the industrialised world for study at public universities, meaning students typically leave university with £50,000 of debt, and two thirds of them will never pay off their student debts.
+Thanks to the Tories (and their Lib-Dem enablers) UK students now face the most expensive tuition fees in the developed world for study at public universities, meaning students typically leave university with £50,000 of debt, and two thirds of them will never pay off their student debts.
 Labour would end this lunacy by getting rid of student fees.

 Restore NHS Bursaries

 One of the first things Theresa My did when she came to power was to scrap NHS bursaries for nurses and other NHS workers.
 This removal of financial support for nurses has caused a huge 10,000 decline in the number of applicants to nursing courses.
-This collapse in nursing recruitment would be bad enough in its own right, but in combination with a record increase in the number of EU nurses quitting the NHS and a mind-boggling 92% fall in nursing recruitment from EU countries, the UK is clearly facing a massive NHS recruitment crisis.
+This collapse in nursing recruitment would be bad enough in its own right, but in combination with a record increase in the number of EU nurses quitting the NHS, and a mind-boggling 92% fall in nursing recruitment from EU countries, the UK is clearly facing a massive NHS recruitment crisis.
 Labour would reverse this calamitous state of affairs by restoring NHS Bursaries for trainee nurses.

 Increase the carers allowance